codes4free/nwn-persona-web/README.md

 4. **Chat history errors**: Make sure you have write permissions in the directory where the script is running

 5. **Character not detected**: Make sure your account name in the configuration matches your in-game account

+6. **Windows client issues**:
+   - Make sure the server URL is correct
+   - Check that the log file path is correct
+   - See `README-windows-client.md` for specific troubleshooting